 Sudden Cardiac Arrest Prevention Act.

 In 2012, Simon’s Heart helped Pennsylvania to pass the Sudden Cardiac Arrest Prevention Act, which raises awareness among student athletes, parents, and coaches about the risks and warning signs of cardiac arrest.
 The Act requires (1) parents to read and sign a form; (2) coaches to watch a training video; and (3) coaches to remove players who are symptomatic so they can be cleared by a licensed medical professional.
-The Act has now been passed in fifteen states and reaches over 2,000,000 student athletes.
+The Act has now been passed in sixteen states and reaches over 2,000,000 student athletes.

 Cardiac Emergency Response Plan.

 Every coach has a playbook.
 Every coach tries to make sure the team is prepared for games.
 Coaches can also be ready for sudden cardiac arrest.
 This document ensures the team has access to the right equipment and the people have been assigned a role.
 It’s literally a game plan.

 Learn Hands-Only CPR (or chest compressions).